kpnguyen21/Certificates/README.md

 # Coursera

-This repository consists notebooks for my Coursera courses and the certificates.
+This repository consists notebooks for my Coursera Data Science courses and certificates.

 [Introduction to Data Science in Python](https://www.coursera.org/learn/python-data-analysis)